State and Local Cybersecurity Grant Program

 Applicants must conduct assessments and evaluations that provide a basis for individual projects throughout the life of the program.
 This requirement is intended to help eligible entities understand their current cybersecurity posture and areas for improvement.

-Key Requirement: Building a Cybersecurity Planning Committee
+Key Requirement: Cybersecurity Best Practices

 As states, territories, and local entities increase their cybersecurity maturity, CISA recommends they move toward implementing more advanced best practices.
 To assist in the development and revision of SLT cyber planning efforts, the following Cybersecurity Best Practices are provided in the NOFO: